 Students and staff can pick up take-home testing kits from the following locations across our London campuses:

 - Mile End: Mucci's - Monday, Tuesday, Wednesday, Thursday, Friday

 - Whitechapel: Blizard Institute building - Tuesday, Wednesday and Thursday

 - Charterhouse Square: Main foyer - Monday, Wednesday and Friday

 About asymptomatic testing

-These test are for Queen Mary students and staff who are asymptomatic - who do not have any coronavirus symptoms.
-It is vital for the safety of others that you do not take the tests on offer if you are showing any symptoms.
-This means that if you booked the test and have since presented with symptoms, you should cancel your test and book an NHS Covid-19 test or arrange for a postal test as soon as possible.
+These tests are for Queen Mary students and staff who do not have coronavirus symptoms.
+It is vital for the safety of others that you do not take this test if you are showing any symptoms.
+If you book a test and then develop symptoms, you should cancel your test and book an NHS Covid-19 test or arrange for a postal test as soon as possible.

 What to expect

-This type of test uses lateral flow devices (LFD).
-The test itself is quick and easy to take: you administer the test yourself; it takes 5 minutes to do; you receive the results very soon after you’ve left the test centre.
-Ideally, you should take two tests three days apart, so you will need to book two appointments.
+This type of test uses a lateral flow devices (LFD).
+The test itself is quick and easy to take.
+You administer the test yourself, it takes 5 minutes to do and you receive the results very soon after you’ve left the test centre.

-The testing was launched in December 2020 and has been extended through January and February 2021.
-It is aimed particularly at students living on our campuses, and students and staff who travel regularly to our campuses.
+Our testing centres were launched in December 2020.
+From 25 January, we are offering two tests per week for every student or member of staff living on our campuses or travelling regularly to our campuses.
 We have test facilities at our Charterhouse Square and Mile End campuses in London.